 There are a few reasons why you may be struggling to shed excess body fat.
-Here are three reasons why people don’t lose weight when eating diet foods.
+If you are eating properly, you can actually lose weight without exercising!

 It’s All About Calories